 Alternatively, try wanton mee (noodles with dumplings) at Fei Fei Wanton at Joo Chiat Place.
 This hawker stall is open 24 hours daily, which makes it a popular supper spot with locals.

 Further down the road is Kim’s Place Seafood.
-Try chilli crab and other seafood dishes like Hokkien prawn mee (stir-fried prawn noodles) – the dish that is its claim to fame.
+Try chilli crab and other seafood dishes like Hokkien prawn mee (stir-fried prawn noodles), the dish that is the restaurant's claim to fame.

 How about some Peranakan food?
 Make your way to Guan Hoe Soon Restaurant, which specialises in authentic Peranakan cuisine.
 First opened in 1953, this restaurant continues to serve the spicy-savoury dishes such as ayam buah keluak (chicken braised with tamarind gravy and black nuts indigenous to Southeast Asia).

 An international feast

 Be sure to visit Smokey’s BBQ, an American-style smokehouse and grill that’s known for its buffalo chicken nuggets and smoked baby back ribs.
-Tucked in between rows of shophouses, this casual restaurant is a popular go-to for families living in the area too.
+Tucked between rows of shophouses, this casual restaurant is a popular go-to for families living in the area.

 Those in search of quintessentially Vietnamese food should visit Long Phung for beef pho (noodle soup), rice paper rolls and other Vietnamese-style street food.
-You’ll find this place filled with brisk business ‘til late too, as the eatery stays open ‘til midnight.
+You’ll find this place filled with brisk business late at night, as the eatery stays open until midnight.

 In the mood for quesadillas and burritos?
 Check out the Mexican-inspired menu at Lower East Side Taqueria.
-Try the ‘hotness challenge’ if you dare; your tacos might just be served on the house, should you successfully stomach the fiery sauces.
-Or order burgers and Indian food and craft beers at the adjacent Pigsfly Kitchen & Bar, which also screens soccer matches regularly.
+Try the ‘hotness challenge’ if you dare; your tacos will be served on the house should you successfully stomach the fiery sauces.
+Or order modern riffs on local cuisine at Sinpopo, a café bedecked with vintage knick-knacks and furniture.

 If those hearty dishes aren’t your cup of tea, why not end your day at British restaurant-café Rabbit Carrot Gun.
 You’ll find platters of antipasti, sandwiches as well as salads, quiches and cakes.
 It also offers accommodation for weary travellers who get to wake up to eggs, pancakes, muesli and other brunch dishes!

 Inspired to hop on a gastronomic journey in Joo Chiat/Katong soon?
-Check out more cafes and eateries in the neighbourhood, ahead of your upcoming Singapore trip.
+Check out more cafés and eateries in the neighbourhood.